But, making workplace diversity work poses challenges. These are a few common issues faced by diverse teams:

 When it comes to hiring, promoting and rewarding team members, think hard about why you make particular decisions.
 The criteria you use should be job-related and verified by data.
 It’s good practice to try different perspectives and make sure you have all the information you need to avoid relying on stereotypes.

 Be alert for inappropriate behaviors

 When male team members talk about women at work, some might just think it’s harmless gossip.
 When someone talks about another’s disability or religious beliefs, it could be deemed an innocent comment.
 Yet, casual comments and simple teasing can make others uncomfortable.
 ‘Microaggressions,’ or unintentional slights of minority groups, can be perceived as offensive and damage workplace relationships.

 Ignoring these behaviors can undermine a respectful and harassment-free workplace.
 Try to eliminate these conversations by having a meaningful talk with your team members whenever necessary.

 Don’t treat equality as uniformity

 Many people who believe in equality vow they’ll treat everyone the same.
 It’s a good practice in selection processes.
 For example, using ‘blind’ hiring with the help of platforms like Gapjumpers.
 Blind hiring focuses on meritocracy and skills.
 It can be an excellent way to increase diversity.
 But, the same kind of ‘blind’ approach doesn’t always work well when managing teams.

 Some employees need different treatment than others.
-For example, if you decide to take your team out to lunch, don’t choose a place where vegetarian or muslim employees can’t find anything to eat.
+For example, if you decide to take your team out to lunch, don’t choose a place where employees with a restricted diet (due to personal preference, or social or religious belief) can’t find anything to eat.
 Older people might need more coaching in new technologies.
 Employees who have relocated from a different country might need additional support until they adapt to new cultural norms.
 A tailored approach is often better than a blind one.

 Build reward systems that cover the needs of all team members